Saint-Jean-de-Maurienne: Sports

 Saint-Jean-de-Maurienne is located close to some of the major Alpine passes, and of the Les Sybelles ski area and the Vanoise National Park.
 Activities are available for nature and sports enthusiasts, both hikers and cyclists, as well as skiers.
 Saint-Jean-de-Maurienne provides access to the Croix-de-Fer, the Télégraphe, the Lautaret, the Grand Cucheron, the Madeleine, the Glandon, the Iseran, Mont Cenis and the Galibier mountain passes.
 The city regularly hosts major cycling races such as the Tour de France or the Critérium du Dauphiné.
 The Tour de France came to the commune during the 2006, 2010, and 2012 races.
-The 2015 Tour de France is due to have a stage finish in the commune on 23 July, at the end of stage 18.
-The following day, it will also be the departure point for stage 19.
+The 2015 Tour de France had a stage finish in the commune on 23 July, at the end of stage 18.
+The following day, it was the departure point for stage 19.
+Saint-Jean-de-Maurienne was last visited for the Tour in the 2019 Tour de France.